blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 ### Use UUID for identifying Data Subjects

 We could imagine an alternative design, where we would force systems to use an [UUID]([uuid](https://en.wikipedia.org/wiki/Universally_unique_identifier)) (according to the [IETF RFC4122](https://www.rfc-editor.org/rfc/rfc4122.html)), to identify the users.
 That would require us to provide some way for systems to match UUIDs with their local IDs (usernames, or e-mails), and would potentially limit the ability of 3rd party systems to interpret Rights Request made at another system.
 This goal of proposed design is to allow for flexibility.
 However it is a very important aspect of the proposal, that deserves further debate.

+### Zero-knowledge proof Data Subject authentication

+PRIF MUST be agnostic of the authentication method, and as such MUST be compatible with Zero-knowledge proof authentication, biometric methods, password-based authentication and any other method.
+We should check whether this is the case with the current design.

 ### Mandatory properties and value constrains